Bayesian prediction of jumps in large panels of time series data: Introduction

 \section{Introduction}

 It has been recognised in the financial literature that jumps in asset returns occur clustered in time and affect several stock markets within a few hours or days, see for example \cite{ait2015modeling}.
-We work with a large panel of stocks from several European markets and we aim to identify and to predict joint tail risk expressed as probabilities of jumps in their daily returns.
+We work with a large panel of stocks from several European markets and we aim to identify and predict joint tail risk expressed as probabilities of jumps in their daily returns.
 Our modelling assumptions are based on the well-known paradigms of stochastic volatility (SV) models \citep{taylor1982financial} combined with Poisson-driven jumps \citep{andersen2002empirical}.
 The estimation of SV models is preferably conducted by using likelihood-based approaches \citep{harvey1994multivariate} while Bayesian methods, in particular, are notably desirable since they deal efficiently with likelihood intractability problems; see for example \cite{jarquier1994bayesian}, \cite{chib2002markov} and \cite{kastner2014ancillarity} for detailed discussions.
 This motivates us to utilize the Bayesian approach both for modelling and inference purposes.
+Our purpose is to provide a general modelling approach for the time and cross-sectional dependence of jumps in multiple time series.
 The resulting Bayesian hierarchical models require careful prior specifications and sophisticated, modern Markov chain Monte Carlo (MCMC) inference implementation strategies.
-Our purpose is to provide a general, robust modelling and algorithmic framework and test it in an out-of-sample forecasting scenario with real data.
+To that end, we build the necessary algorithmic framework by developing robust computational methods.
+To evaluate the proposed model we focus on forecasting future stock returns.
+This is a problem of primary interest in financial statistics since it is closely related with risk management, portfolio allocation and asset pricing; see for example \cite{aguilar2000bayesian}, \cite{rapach2013forecasting} and \cite{clements2017forecasting} for more detailed discussions.
+We test the proposed methods in an out-of-sample forecasting scenario with real data.

 Our first point of departure is the univariate SV model with jumps.
 We provide a new efficient MCMC algorithm combined with careful prior specification that improves upon existing MCMC strategies.
 Next, we extend this approach by utilising the panel structure of stock returns so that unobserved jump intensities are assumed to propagate over time through a dynamic factor model.
 The resulting Bayesian hierarchical model can be viewed as a generalisation of the \cite{bates1996jumps}, univariate SV model with jumps since it can be obtained as a special case by just assuming that jump intensities are independent across time and stocks.
 Furthermore, our computational techniques are relevant to other scientific areas such as, for example, neuroscience, whereas simultaneous recordings of neural spikes are often modelled through latent factor models \citep{buesing2014clustered}.